 arents of strong-willed children can often be heard to say they have lost control of their child.
 This is simply not true.
 In order to lose control, you must first have control.
 Parents do not control children.
-After love and affection and the way kids think and act, this is our next major building block.
+After love and affection this is our next major building block.